1. Home

 Maybe Happy Ending

 Maybe Happy Ending stars Darren Criss and Helen J Shen and plays at the Belasco Theatre.
 Criss stars as Oliver, a retired robot who loves jazz records.
 When he meets another robot, Claire, both of their lives will change forever.
 Original musicals are a rare thing on Broadway, and Maybe Happy Ending has a totally original story.
 BroadwayWorld called it “marvelous…not to be missed…it’ll leave you both eager and afraid to assess your own relationship to love.”
+Andrew Barth Feldman takes over the role September 2 with Criss returning November 5, 2025.

 New In Town